Recovering Joint Probability of Discrete Random Variables from Pairwise Marginals: Introduction

 $\bullet$ {\bf Extensive Validation.} We test the proposed approach on a large variety of synthetic and real-world datasets.
 In particular, we validate our theory via performing classification on four different UCI datasets and three movie recommendation tasks.

-Part of the paper was submitted to the Asilomar signal processing conference 2020 \cite{ibrahim2020recover}.
+Part of the paper was {presented at} the Asilomar signal processing conference 2020 \cite{ibrahim2020recover}.
 The journal version additionally includes new theoretical results, e.g., the recoverability analysis for the coupled NMF formulation, and a BCD-based CNMF algorithm, the detailed proofs for the Gram--Schmidt-like procedure, and the optimality analysis for the EM algorithm.
 More real data experiments are also presented.